henriquedanc/camel-k-adapters/DeployJsonSocket.md

 # Deploying Json Socket Adapter

 This assumes that the Kubernetes cluster is already up and running, and kubectl and kamel can successfully communicate with the cluster.

-- this integration uses a kafka-configmap that was created in the first deployed integration If you didn't do it, go back and create that now
+This integration uses a kafka-config configmat that was created in a previous step.
+If you didn't do it, go back and create that now

-- create the integration configuration
+- Create the integration configuration

 ```
 # create directory to store Camel definitions